gristlekinginc/metsci-site-v2/blog/2025-06-29-How-Do-You-Keep-Your-Data.md

 As you can see above, the tracker I’ve set up for this demo has been moving occasionally, and when it does it transmits the data it’s supposed to transmit (battery voltage, heading, latitude, etc.).

 So, where do we send the data?
 You’ve got a TON of options here.
-At the super low end of devices or volume most of them are free with restrictions ranging from the number of devices you can have to the length of time you can store the data.
+For a few devices or very low volume most of them are free, with restrictions ranging from the number of devices you can have to the length of time you can store the data.

 Services like [Datacake](https://datacake.co/) or [TagoIO](https://tago.io/) offer free data storage and visualization of data for low device counts (5 or less) and short term data storage (30 days).

-What we’re going to do today is slightly more geeky but gives you more data for longer.
+What we’re going to do today is slightly more geeky but gives you way more data for far longer.

 It IS less easy, make no mistake.
 However, once you learn this you can use it for the rest of your business life, so there's that.